Hjaltesorgenfrei/Vulkanologi/README.md

 - [ ] Maybe make a change to btRayCastVehicle so it uses btMultiBody and add that moving platforms should add speed to the wheels.
   - This change could be upstreamed <https://pybullet.org/Bullet/phpBB3/viewtopic.php?t=6365>
   - Also it has a todo in the code to add driving on moving platforms.
+- [ ] Make a precompiled header file, which includes all the files i want to precompile include.
+Then just include that file everywhere?
+  - Need to look up how this is best done.

 ### Descriptor Layout Idea